asolis345/CS_5370_Algorithmic_Game_Theory_Project/README.md

 Run [this](pessimistic_strategies.py) file to see what is the best action for a given cost matrix in the form of *n x m* where *n* and *m* don't have to be equal to each other.

+### Mixed Strategy Nash Equilibria

+Run [this](mixed_nash_equilibra.py) file to see what is the probability distribution with which each colonel should choose each strategy.
+Similar to the Pessimistic Strategies this takes a cost matrix in the form of *n x m* where *n* and *m* don't have to be equal to each other.

 ### Main

 Run [this](main.py) file to see how all the previous algorithms work with each other to compute the final values and the best action for each colonel.